aydnzn/Introduction-to-Digital-Communications/Homework0/README.md

-# EE 477: Introduction to Digital Communications - Homework 0
+# Introduction to Digital Communications - Homework 0

-This repository is dedicated to "Homework 0: Random Variables/Processes" for the course "EE 477: Introduction to Digital Communications" offered in Fall 2018.
+This repository is dedicated to "Homework 0: Random Variables/Processes" for the course "Introduction to Digital Communications".

 ## Description